-4.8.1 CA cryptographic hardware which does not contain CA keys is sent from the manufacturer or alternate CA site via registered mail (or equivalent) using tamper evident packaging.
+Illustrative Controls: 4.8.1 CA cryptographic hardware which does not contain CA keys is sent from the manufacturer or alternate CA site via registered mail (or equivalent) using tamper evident packaging.
 Upon the receipt of CA cryptographic hardware from the manufacturer or alternate site, authorised CA personnel inspects the tamper evident packaging to determine whether the seal is intact.
 4.8.2 Upon the receipt of CA cryptographic hardware from the manufacturer, acceptance testing and verification of firmware settings is performed.
 Upon the receipt of CA cryptographic hardware that has been serviced or repaired, acceptance testing and verification of firmware settings is performed.
 4.8.3 To prevent tampering, CA cryptographic hardware is stored and used in a secure site, with access limited to authorised personnel, having the following characteristics: a) inventory control processes and procedures to manage the origination, arrival, condition, departure and destination of each device; b) access control processes and procedures to limit physical access to authorised personnel; c) recording of all successful or failed access attempts to the CA facility and device storage mechanism (e.g., a safe) in audit logs; d) incident handling processes and procedures to handle abnormal events, security breaches, and investigation and reports; and e) monitoring processes and procedures to verify the ongoing effectiveness of the controls.
+4.8.4 When not attached to the CA system, the CA cryptographic hardware is stored in a tamper resistant container that is stored securely under multiple controls (i.e., a safe).

-Illustra ative Controls: 4.8.5 The handling of CA cryptographic hardware, including the following tasks, is performed in the presence of no less than two trusted employees: a) installation of CA cryptographic hardware; b) removal of CA cryptographic hardware from production; c) servicing or repair of CA cryptographic hardware (including installation of new hardware, firmware, or software); and d) disassembly and permanent removal from use.
-4.8.6 Devices used for private key storage and recovery and the interfaces to these devices are tested before usage for integrity.
+Illustrative Controls: The handling of CA cryptographic hardware, including the following tasks, is performed in the presence of no less than two trusted employees: a) installation of CA cryptographic hardware; b) removal of CA cryptographic hardware from production; c) servicing or repair of CA cryptographic hardware (including installation of new hardware, firmware, or software); and d) disassembly and permanent removal from use.
+Devices used for private key storage and recovery and the interfaces to these devices are 4.8.6 tested before usage for integrity.
 4.8.7 Correct processing of CA cryptographic hardware is verified on a periodic basis.
 4.8.8 Diagnostic support is provided during troubleshooting of CA cryptographic hardware in the presence of no less than two trusted employees.

-Crite Criterion 4.9 CA Key Escrow (if applicable) The CA maintains controls to provide reasonable assurance that escrowed CA private signing keys remain confidential.
+4.9 CA Key Escrow (if applicable)

+The CA maintains controls to provide reasonable assurance that escrowed CA private signing keys remain confidential.

 Explanatory Guidance: CA Key Escrow refers to the practice of a third-party holding a copy (e.g. backup copy, archive copy etc.) of the CA's private signing key on its behalf.
 If the CA has not escrowed any of its CA keys to a third-party, then Criterion 4.9 is not applicable.

-Illustra Illustrative Controls: 4.9.1 If a third party provides CA private key escrow services, a contract exists that outlines the liabilities and remedies between the parties.
+Illustrative Controls: 4.9.1 If a third party provides CA private key escrow services, a contract exists that outlines the liabilities and remedies between the parties.
 4.9.2 If CA private signing keys are held in escrow, escrowed copies of the CA private signing keys have the same or greater level of security controls as keys currently in use.